AlexandrePalo/TrailBlazer/Readme.md

 #### Preleminaries

-Be sure to have NodeJs and yarn installed (or npm).
+Be sure to have NodeJs and Yarn installed (or npm).

 #### Packages installation